-Students must choose an emphasis from one of the following areas: anthropology, communication, English writing or literature, history and political science, life science, physical science, mathematics, music, physical education, psychology, sociology, or Spanish.

-As a capstone experience to the emphasis, each senior liberal studies student will participate in a portfolio/performance/demonstration assessment.
-Contact the liberal studies department for details.
+Students must choose an emphasis from one of the following areas: anthropology, communication, English writing, English literature, history and political science, biological science, mathematics, music, physical education, psychology, sociology, or Spanish.
+As a capstone experience to the emphasis, each senior Liberal Studies student will participate in a portfolio/performance/demonstration assessment.
+Contact the Liberal Studies Division for details